renesugar/k_elda_archive/docs/_BlueprintWritersGuide.md

 ```

 Now, using that base machine, we can deploy a master and a worker machine using
-Quilt's `Infrastructure` constructor.
+Kelda's `Infrastructure` constructor.
 All infrastructures must have at least
 one master, which keeps track of state for all of the machines in the cluster,
 and at least one worker.
 The `Infrastructure` constructor accepts the master(s)
 and worker(s) as parameters: